-To capture all text written to the synthesis tool's TCL Script window, use the log console command (see the Reference Manual).
+To capture all text written to the console window, use the log console command (see the Reference Manual).
 To capture all commands executed in the console window use the transcript command (see the Reference Manual).

-To clear the text from the console, use the clear command.
+To clear the text from the console window, use the clear command.